priorknowledge/loom/doc/adapting.md

 We describe each inference kernel in detail.

-### Category inference

-Single-site Gibbs sampling.
+### Category Inference: Single-site Gibbs Sampling

 The mathematics of the category kernel is simple, since the underlying collapsed Gibbs math is outsourced to the distributions library.